-The employment related services industry (sometimes called welfare to work) delivers services to help improve the employability of jobseekers in order to help them into sustainable work.
+The employment related services sector delivers services to help improve the employability of the nation's jobseekers or future jobseekers, plus those who wish to progress in work.

 Providers deliver a wide range of services targeted at helping individuals overcome their barriers to employment.
 These include, but are not limited to:

 CV and jobsearch support

 Sourcing job vacancies with employers

 Housing and benefits advice